Baltoli/project-docs/notes/log.md

       them one after another in a pipeline.
 * Have implemented a pass system that allows for manifest passes to be constructed and run on manifests / IR files.
+* Now the next problem is how to create a new manifest given the original one.
+  Seems to be that modifying in place isn't possible as the `Manifest` class is const-ed up pretty heavily.
+Should look further at `tesla-cat` to work out how this could be done.
+Looks like `ManifestPass::run()` will need to actually return a new `Manifest` (which can be passed into the next one in the pipeline etc.).
+* The analysis for `acq_rel` is an include / exclude decision.
+So what needs to be done is walk the root automata for things that are `acq_rel` (if it's included), then delete (don't pass on) root automata if the analysis succeeds.